 For Brent and Cramer, personalization is a foundational purpose driving live events and experiential marketing.
-Technology is on the way to enhance our personalization capabilities within the space, but today, the best way to help people feel a sense of connectedness, of meaning, is to foster events that help them connect with one another in an active way — while your brand supports it all.
+Technology is on the way to enhancing our personalization capabilities within the space, but today, the best way to help people feel a sense of connectedness, of meaning, is to foster events that help them connect with one another in an active way — while your brand supports it all.

 Show details and highlights

 ► (6:15) Aligning marketing with sales, technology, product, and customer service

 ► (8:41) Role of emotion in B2C vs. B2B — why B2B purchases are more emotional

 ► (10:28) Personalization in event/experiential marketing means creating a “Community”